Local veteran bikes 184 miles to honor victims of 9/11

 “I wasn’t sleeping, so I’d get up before the sun, hop on my bike, go ride until the sun rose," Daniels said.
 "This is a form of like mindfulness and being present and a way to process thoughts and memories.”

-In 2019, Daniels embarked on a 184 mile bike ride on 9/11 to honor the 184 people who lost their lives at the Pentagon that day.
+In 2019, Daniels embarked on a 184-mile bike ride on 9/11 to honor the 184 people who lost their lives at the Pentagon that day.

 This year, he’s riding 200 miles from Bowdoin College to Pittsfield, finishing the day by skydiving.